 The South Downs Way runs from Winchester in the West to Eastbourne in the East and more information can be found on the National Trails Website including details of accommodation along the route.

 If you are walking the Winchester end of the South Downs Way, the following maps will prove useful; OS Landranger 1:50,000 Sheet 185 Winchester and Basingstoke or Sheet 197 Chichester and South Downs or the Harvey’s Map of the South Downs Way which covers the whole route

 We used and highly recommend the Cicerone Guide for the South Downs Way with detailed descriptions of the route in both directions with maps and photos.
 Cicerone publish over 300 walking and hiking guides on routes in Europe and all over the world.
-You can purchase the guide on the Cicerone website, or on Amazon here although it currently only seems to be available as a digital download unless you buy a second hand copy.

 We enjoyed our pub meal and real ale at the nearby Flowerpot Inn at Cheriton

 We stayed in Winchester at The Winchester Hotel, a modern and stylishly decorated hotel and spa within walking distance of the town centre.
-Check for the best hotel prices in Winchester and book here.

 For more information on things to do in Winchester and the surrounding area you will find the following websites useful;